The freshman year of high school is the transition between middle school and high school, and to many students, this year is exciting yet scary.

 If it helps, use your digital calendar to set a reminder for important due dates and test dates.
 I’ve found that my digital calendar is my #1 tool in online school, but physical planners work perfectly fine for offline classes.

 Luckily for you, I’ve created an Ultimate 3-in-1 Student Planner that you can use both digitally and physically as a printout.
 This 45-page planner includes tons of templates, checklists, trackers, and more to help you organize your student life.
-You can buy it now for just $8 using the code ‘student4’.
+Check it out!

 Find your interests and passions